 Thursday, January 23 Varadero

 En route to Varadero, take a scenic drive to Santa Clara to visit Che Guevara’s tomb and memorial, where a 22-foot bronze statue of the soldier stands.
 An Argentinean, Guevara was instrumental in Cuba’s revolution and became Castro’s second-in-command before leaving Cuba to help other countries with their political struggles.
+Consider the results of armed struggle and reflect on how things could have been different in Cuba with a commitment to peaceful nonresistance.
 Relax for the rest of the day in Varadero.

 Friday, January 24 Varadero